cloud66-oss/watchman/README.md

 - `PORT`  Port to listen to (default 8080)
 - `TIMEOUT` Default check timeout. (default 100ms)
-- `MAX_REDIRECTS` Maximum number of HTTP redirects Watchman should follow before giving up (default 3)
+- `MAX_REDIRECTS` Maximum number of HTTP redirects Watchman should follow before giving up (default 0: no redirect)
 - `AUTH_TOKEN`  If provided, Watchman will only respond to requests that have the same value in their X-Token header. (default none)
 - `SENTRY_API` If provided, Watchman will send crash reports to Sentry.
 - `_DEPLOY_REGION` Is used as an http header (`X-Region`) when calling the checked endpoint.